cannatag/ldap3/docs/manual/source/server.rst

    Active strategies check if the server is listening on the specified port.
 When the 'active' attribute is set to True the strategy tries to open and close a socket on the port.
 If your LDAP server has problems with the opening and closing of sockets you can set 'active' to False..

 Different Server objects can be grouped in a ServerPool object.
-A ServerPool object can be specified in the Connection object to obtain an high availability (HA) connection.
+A ServerPool object can be specified in the Connection object to obtain a high availability (HA) connection.
 This is useful for long standing connections (for example an LDAP authenticator module in an application server) or when you have a multi replica LDAP server infrastructure.
 The ``active`` and ``exhaust`` parameter accept either a boolean or a number: if you set ``active=True`` while defining the ServerPool the strategy will check for server availability, you can also set this attribute to the maximum number of cycles to try before giving up with an